How to Grow Tomatoes

 Pests and diseases

 - Blight (‘early’ or ‘late’) is a common fungal disease during warm wet summers.
 Late blight occurs later in the season as humidity and temperatures increase, causing wilting, dark spots followed by leaf drop.
-At first sign of disease, during warm wet weather periods, spray regularly (every 10-14 days) with Copper.
+At the first sign of the disease during warm wet weather periods, spray regularly (every 10-14 days) with Copper Oxychloride.
 Remove and dispose of infected leaves and plants – keeping them out of your compost bin to ensure they do not re-infect your garden.

 - Diseases can enter the plant via freshly pruned areas or where the plant is rubbing against a stake – to be safe you can apply Copper spray as a deterrent.